Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 The underlying model of the ChatBot is a sequence to sequence model which is explained in detail in the following paper: [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/pdf/1409.3215.pdf).
 But at a very high level, it encodes a question (a 'chat' input from the user) using an encoder LSTM to form a thought vector to 'describe' the question as a single vector.
 Then, the decoder (also a LSTM) takes said thought vector as the initial input and generates a response/answer.
 The picture above is a good visualization of the model.

 **Implementation Details:**
 The LSTMs required for the seq2seq model was implemented using [Keras](https://keras.io/) for simplicity.
 Furthermore, said model uses one-hot encodings of sentences its inputs and outputs.
 The one hot encodings use a vocab of the most frequent words/tokens of a document.
 Also, name entity recognition can be used (toggled) in this script and if it is enabled, all questions and answers will effectively have their entities subbed out for their 'entity tokens' before they are one hot encoded.
 For example, the sentence: "She was born on September 1st, 1996" would effectively be "She was born on <DATE> <DATE> <DATE>" before it is one hot encoded.
 The NER used in this script is from the [spaCy library](https://spacy.io/).
 Note that NER considerably increases the time it takes to "prepare" the training data.
 Lastly, letter casing is ignored in the training data so data strings/sentences are effectively converted to their lower case form (after NER is done).
 This is done to reduce the vocab size and training data variation.
-One could do some post-processing on a model's generated response to properly capitalize the response (this is not implemented).
+One could do some post-processing on a model's generated response to properly capitalize the response (this is not implemented yet).

 ## Features
 **Veriable Model Parameter:**